Comparing Site Maps

 - The current site map that appears in Burp's Target tab.

-- Professional Edition A site map loaded from a Burp state file that you saved earlier.
+- Professional Edition A site map loaded from a Burp project file or state file that you saved earlier.
 This option is useful when you have already mapped an application using accounts with different privilege levels.

 - Either of the above, re-requested in a different session context.
 This option is useful when you have mapped an application using a high-privileged account, and want to re-request the entire site map using a low-privileged account, to identify whether access to privileged functions is properly controlled.